dansc0de/cc-k8s/README.md

 You should see the WordPress [installation page](wordpress.png)

 ## Submission
-Please push up all of your changes to the main branch of your project, and submit the link to your GitHub repository in Canvas.
+Please push up all of your changes to the main branch of your repository, and submit the link to your GitHub repository in Canvas.

-**PLEASE READ** - all changes must be included in manifest files in the config directory.
-Otherwise I cannot properly grade your submission.

 ## Cleanup